 Search4faces is yet another Russian site and a free alternative to PimEyes.
 I used Google Translate in Chrome to translate the page to English:

 Unlike PimEyes, Search4faces has separate search tools for each of the five sites mentioned above.
-That means you won’t have to deal with false positives from pornographic sites like you typically have to when using PimEyes.
+That means you won’t have to deal with false positives.
+These usually come from pornographic sites.
+This is a common issue when using PimEyes.

 Furthermore, Search4faces is transparent about the number of people in each database.
 Its largest database is VKontakte, for which it claims to have 1.1 billion results.